 - 2 teaspoons chai spice mix

 - 1/4 cup oat milk, plain and unsweetened, plus more as needed

 - Start by making your flax egg.
 In a small bowl, whisk together 3 tablespoons of ground flax seeds with 6 tablespoons of room temperature water.
 Set aside to let it thicken.

 - Heat 1/2 cup of oat milk.
 I heat it in the microwave for 1 minute in a glass measuring cup.
 Add the chai tea bag to the warm milk and let it steep for 20 minutes or until it gets to room temperature.

 - Meanwhile, in a small mixing bowl, mix all the chai spices together.

 - Preheat the oven to 350F.
 Line a 12-cup muffin pan with cupcake liners.
 Set aside.

 - In a large mixing bowl, mix your flour, 3 1/2 teaspoons of chai spice mix, baking powder, baking soda and salt.
 Set aside.

 - Using a stand mixer of hand mixer, beat the sugar and 1/2 cup of vegan butter together until smooth, about 2 minutes.
-Add the flax egg, vegan yogurt and vanilla extract.
+Add the flax egg, vegan yogurt, chai milk and vanilla extract.
 Whisk together until creamy, about 2 minutes.
 Scrape the sides as needed.